 What is a Business Tax Receipt?

-In order to conduct business in the City of Port Orange, all businesses must first obtain a Local Business Tax Receipt (formerly known as Occupational License) issued by the City of Port Orange.
 This is a tax that provides for the privilege of engaging in a business, trade, or occupation within Port Orange which includes home based or commercial businesses.
 The fee for each business varies.
 In addition, Volusia County requires a business tax as well.
 You must receive the certificate from the City prior to applying with Volusia County.
 For questions regarding the Volusia County's process, please call 386-736-5938 or visit Volusia County Business Tax site for more information.

 A few questions to consider before you apply: